adtrak-core/boilerplate/gitlab-checklists/new-website/developer.md

 - [ ] Browse the site as a potential end user - are there any problems or irregularities?
 - [ ] Does the site have a favicon?
 - [ ] Ensure that Redirection plugin is active
-- [ ] Live link is on Adobe Fonts settings (in the shared account, not your own!)
 - [ ] Are you serving the right size of image, rarely using the full image?
 - [ ] Is your map's scroll function not interfering with your website scroll?
 - [ ] Create staging URL on Salesforce